Daily Wisconsin COVID-19 Update: 2,150 New Cases, No Deaths

 Source: Wisconsin Department of Health Services

-There were no new deaths recorded, and one added to the Department of Health Services system, putting the total Wisconsin death toll at 14,942 overall.
+There were no new deaths recorded, and two added to the Department of Health Services system, putting the total Wisconsin death toll at 14,944 overall.
 A lag in death reporting statewide has affected these numbers.

 If you are looking for COVID-19 testing or vaccination, consult the Wisconsin Department of Health Services website.